Meet The Lawyers of Denton Peterson

 Business Formation Attorneys Near Phoenix

 We represent entrepeneurs and business owners, both inside and outside the state of Arizona, with their AZ business dealings.
 We have a depth of knowledge and experience unmatched by most law firms.
-Whether representing clients in litigation and arbitration, or simply creating the documents for a new company and getting them registered with the Arizona Corporation Comission, we are able to professionally and competently handle all of your corporations legal needs, no matter what type of corporate entity you ultimately end up registering.
+Whether representing clients in litigation and arbitration, or simply creating the documents for a new company and getting them registered with the Arizona Corporation Comission, we are able to professionally and competently handle all of your corporations legal needs.
+Call our Arizona litigation attorneys if you need help with your business legal matters.

 How to Decide on a Business Structure